-The C-ALS and Void Scanner laser scanners have been designed and optimised for underground scanning.
+Renishaw's C-ALS® and Void Scanner laser-based cavity monitoring systems (CMS) have been designed and optimised for underground scanning.
 Rugged, shock-proof design, and high levels of ingress protection ensure high performance in the wide range of temperatures and conditions found deep underground.

-With the C-ALS and Void Scanner cavity-monitoring systems, customers can access the latest laser-scanning technology without needing to invest in costly surveying personnel.
-Our simple-to-use hardware and intuitive software supports those engineers with little or no laser-scanning experience, and can reduce the amount time workers spend in potentially hazardous environments - or eliminate it all together thanks to our flexible deployment methods.
+Our customers use C-ALS and Void Scanner to access the latest laser-scanning technology without needing to invest in costly surveying personnel.
+Our simple-to-use hardware and intuitive software supports those engineers with little or no laser-scanning experience, and can reduce the amount time workers spend in potentially hazardous environments, or eliminate it all together thanks to our flexible deployment methods.

 The existence of an underground mine void does not necessarily represent a significant subsidence hazard.
 By using C-ALS to determine the size and extent of the openings, spacing and size of pillars, mining customers have been able to evaluate and accurately assess risk, and in many cases prepare for ambitious new mining programmes by ensuring project plans are safe.

-Mine managers will want to have a complete picture of the situation underground before committing to projects or deploying workers, and C-ALS supports them by providing key data on:
+Mine managers require a complete assessment of the situation underground before committing to projects or deploying workers, and C-ALS supports them by providing key data on:

-- the position of cavities in relation to other underground workings and structures
+- Cavity position relative to other underground workings and structures

 Open-pit operations taking place over historic underground workings can pose serious threats to worker safety.
 The old mines will frequently be poorly mapped or will have shifted over the years due to collapse, void migration, flooding and seismic activity.
 A full understanding of the layout of the underground workings and their relation to surface operations is essential in order to be able to carry out safe open-pit operations with heavy machinery, explosives and personnel.